yuburoll/Boardloaf/README.md

 ## Licenses

+miryoku keymap follows GNU GPL 2.0 license.

-all codes follow MIT license.
+all other codes follow MIT license.

 all designs and the hardware board follow CC BY-SA 4.0 license.